mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/02_plotting_in_workbench.rst

    :width: 700px
    :alt: The Workbench plot options window

-Currently the Workbench user interface is unable to do everything MantidPlot was able to, as it does not support 2D or 3D plots and slacks the spectrum viewer among others.
+Currently the Workbench user interface is unable to do everything MantidPlot was able to, as it does not support 3D plots from the user interface (though you can generate them with python scripts) and currently lacks the spectrum viewer among others.

 To get the full use out of Matplotlib you can work from the IPython prompt or by writing script in the Workbench main window.
 If you have not used Matplotlib before it might help to consult the online `Matplotlib tutorial <https://matplotlib.org/tutorials/introductory/pyplot.html>`_.